treytomes/DungeonLife/README.md

 ### Oinks

-Oinks feed on algae.
-They get hungry fast, and thirsty a bit slower.
-They will move in flocks following the Boids algorithm.
+* Oinks feed on algae.
+* They get hungry fast, and thirsty a bit slower.
+* They will move in flocks following the Boids algorithm.
+* They die.
+Lifespan is 12 days, then each day the dice is rolled to see if that will be the day they die.
+The dice is more weighted with each passing day.
+* They drop useless corpses when they die.
+* They grow up, at 1/4 of their life span.
+* There are boy oinks and girl oinks.
+We'll get back to that later.

 #### TODO
-* Reproductive urge, temperature sensitivity, wetness sensitivity, mortality, corpses, sense of smell.
+* Reproductive urge, temperature sensitivity, wetness sensitivity, sense of smell (partially implemented).

+#### Sense of smell?

+We can see far into the distance, but not around corners.
+We can smell around corners, but not long-distance.
+How best to represent this fact?

 ## Toolchain